 To get you into a rich mindset, the author advises you to spend money.
 I am not fully convinced this is a good idea.

 There’s a lot of referencing to other products and seminars of the author.
 I didn’t particularly appreciate that.

 I liked “Secrets of The Millionaire Mind”.

-The focus on mindset, culture and psychology is a different approach then the typical “get rich” book on personal finance.
+The focus on mindset, culture, and psychology is a different approach than the typical “get rich” book on personal finance.

 Tony Robbins has a similar approach, but Eker adds tons of good examples to help the readers differentiate between rich and poor mindsets.

 If you are a beginner and if you come from a “poor mindset” culture, then this book will help you de-program yourself..